 Though Hedda's column and radio show earned her millions of fans, they also earned her many enemies in Hollywood.
 She was an arch conservative, sort of an Ann Coulter of her day, and raked over the coals the Hollywood elite who didn't live up to her ideas of morality.
-She helped drive screen legend Charlie Chaplin out of the country, first in the 1940s by attacking his personal life, (which included messy divorces and allegedly illegitimate children) then denounced him as a communist in the 1950s.
+She helped drive screen legend Charlie Chaplin out of the country; in the 1940s, she attacked his personal life, which included messy divorces and allegedly illegitimate children.
+In the 1950s, she denounced him as a communist.

-Hedda made public the private indiscretions of Hollywood's elite; she leaked information about the extramarital affair between Joseph Cotten and Deanna Durbin and planted a "blind item" (their real names weren't mentioned, but it was obviously them) about Spencer Tracy and Katherine Hepburn's relationship, which led Tracy to literally kick Hedda's ass - he cornered her at the then-famous Ciro's nightclub and booted her in the behind.
+Hedda made public the private indiscretions of Hollywood's elite; she leaked information about the extramarital affair between Joseph Cotten and Deanna Durbin and planted a "blind item" (their real names weren't mentioned, but it was obviously them) about Spencer Tracy and Katherine Hepburn's relationship.
+A furious Tracy kicked Hedda's ass - literally.
+He cornered her at the then-famous Ciro's nightclub and booted her in the behind.

-Was Hedda Hopper bitter about the failure of her own acting career?
+Why did Hedda Hopper take such great pleasure in damaging the careers of actors?
+Was she bitter over the failure of her own acting career?
 Probably.
-Although her column redefined the term poison pen and she took great pleasure in damaging the acting careers of others, one has to admire her guts (for a woman journalist, she was way ahead of her time) as well as her flamboyance (she was known for her large, elaborate hats; she bought over a hundred new hats every year) and the style and scathing wit she brought to her column, which she wrote until her death from pneumonia in 1966 at the age of 80.
+Although her column redefined the term poison pen, one has to admire her guts (for a woman journalist, she was way ahead of her time) as well as her flamboyance (she was known for her large, elaborate hats; she bought over a hundred new hats every year) and the style and scathing wit she brought to her column, which she wrote until her death from pneumonia in 1966 at the age of 80.

 Quote Of The Day